 Although the term “masturbation” does not occur in the Bible, can there be any doubt that it is a mentally and emotionally defiling practice?
 Would not continued defilement of this sort seriously damage one’s personal relationship with Jehovah and make one unclean in God’s sight?
-(The Watchtower, May 15, 2008)
+(May 15, 2008, Watchtower)

 Creating Scriptural Interpretation

-Jehovah’s Witness apply the following scripture to masturbation: “Deaden, therefore, your body members that are on the earth as respects sexual immorality, uncleanness, uncontrolled sexual passion, hurtful desire, and greediness, which is idolatry,” (Colossians 3:5).
-However, JWs are taking their own liberties in assuming that this scripture and these phrases are discussing masturbation.
+However, Jehovah’s Witnesses are taking their own liberties in assuming that this scripture and these phrases are discussing masturbation.
 In the bible, when Jehovah gave Israel his law through Moses, he called homosexuality and bestiality “unclean,” but again, he never mentioned masturbation.

-Note too that the terms “greedy” and “hurtful” can only be used when talking about something that involves other persons.
-How can I be “greedy” by eating the last slice of pizza if I’m eating alone?
-How can I be “hurtful” in splurging on a fun purchase if I don’t support anyone else with my salary?
-These phrases specifically include practices and actions affecting and involving someone else, but masturbation does not.
+Note, too, that the terms “greedy” and “hurtful” can typically only be used when talking about something that involves other persons.
+How can I be “greedy” by eating the last slice of pizza, if I’m eating alone?
+How can I be “hurtful” in splurging on a fun purchase for myself, if I don’t support anyone else with my salary?
+These phrases almost always specifically include practices and actions affecting and involving someone else, but masturbation does not.

 Religious Leaders Creating Guilt … Good or Bad?

-What do Jehovah’s Witnesses say about religious leaders who make up their own rules and create excessive guilt for members?
-The Pharisees were the religious leaders of Israel when Jesus was born, and note what JWs have said about them (bold added for emphasis):
+What do Jehovah’s Witnesses say about religious leaders who make up their own rules, and create excessive guilt for members?
+Note what Jehovah’s Witnesses have said about the Pharisees, the religious leaders of Israel during the time of Jesus (bold added for emphasis):

 “The Pharisees’ rules and traditions made the application of the Law burdensome for the common people. … The Mosaic Law furnished the overall structure for Israel’s worship of Jehovah.
 However, minute details were not provided.
 For instance, the Law forbade work on the Sabbath, but it did not explicitly define what constituted work and what did not.
 (Ex.
-20:10) The Pharisees sought to fill in such supposed gaps by means of their laws, definitions, and traditions.“ (The Watchtower, May 15, 2012)
+20:10) The Pharisees sought to fill in such supposed gaps by means of their laws, definitions, and traditions.”
+(May 15, 2012, Watchtower)

-Note how they talk about not just laws, but also definitions made up by the Pharisees; in the same way, JWs have made up definitions for the phrases “uncleanness” and “uncontrolled sexual passion” used in the scripture above.
-They then use these definitions to create burdensome laws against the practice as a whole.
-They decided that “uncleanness” and “uncontrolled sexual passion” mean masturbation, and they created rules against this habit based on nothing more than their own definition, disparaging it to the point where teens are feeling paralyzing guilt.
+Note how they talk about, not just laws, but also definitions made up by the Pharisees; in the same way, JWs have made up definitions for the phrases “uncleanness,” and “uncontrolled sexual passion,” used in the scripture above.
+They then use these made-up, assumed definitions to create burdensome laws against the practice as a whole.
+They (Jehovah’s Witnesses) decided that “uncleanness” and “uncontrolled sexual passion” mean masturbation, and they create rules against this habit based on nothing more than their own definition, disparaging it to the point where teens are feeling paralyzing guilt.